istresearch/scrapy-cluster/docs/topics/rest/settings.rst

 Default: ``1``

-The length of time to sleep by the consumer before automatically reconnecting to a downed Kafka node.
+The length of time to sleep by the main thread before checking for new Kafka messages

 **KAFKA_PRODUCER_TOPIC**